Rpct00ter/Cybersecurity/SOC/Security Investigations/README.md

 ---

-> ### Security Investigations
+> ### Detection & Incident Response
 > This directory contains hands-on security investigations covering different security incidents, alerts, and defensive scenarios.
-Each and every investigation in this directory follows the structure below:
+Each and every investigation in this directory should follows the structure similar to the one that is shown below:
 <h2 align="center">
 🦊 🦊 🦊
 </h2>